 • The first Peugeot 908 HDi to ever be offered Read More

 This Porsche, 962103, better known as the Holbert Racing Löwenbraü Special, is widely considered to be the most successful and recognizable 962.
 Built by Porsche AG in spring 1984, 962103 was the third customer car completed at the racing department in Weissach.
 Intended to compete in the IMSA GT Championship, 962103 was originally delivered to Holbert Racing, an American outfit with long-standing ties to the German marque.

 Twenty-five years have passed since 962103 last raced, yet Read More

 Among the many builders of Indianapolis 500 cars, the names Frank Kurtis, A.J.
 Watson and Quinn Epperly stand out, primarily for their work during the glorious era of the 1950s through the mid-1960s.
 Over the years, however, many other talented and resourceful builders turned their hands to the craft.
 One of these was Russell Snowberger.
 His heyday came during the so-called “Junk Formula” years, when Indy rules were skewed toward production engines.

 The Abarth reputation as a giant-killer was cemented on the racetracks, rallies and hillclimbs of Europe and America, as funny-looking but potent little Fiat sedans stormed to class wins and group championships in event after event.

 Based on the Fiat 600D introduced in 1960, the 850 TC, for Turismo Competizione, boasted an 847-cc, Abarth-tuned engine with 52 horsepower capable of a 92-mph top speed.
-Disc brakes were fitted as part of the enhanced Read More
+Disc brakes were fitted as part of the enhanced suspension package.
+From Read More